 Hi, I’m Johannes Volkner.
 An Online Marketer from Germany who specialises in paid search, e-commerce and a bit of SEO.

-Over the past few years I’ve been making my living online by helping other people to promote niche products on the Internet and providing clients with local online marketing consulting – while travelling the world.
+Over the past few years I’ve been making my living online by helping other people to promote niche products on the Internet and providing clients with local online marketing consulting – while traveling and working from beautiful destinations around the world.